Project0rigin/real_time_data_harvester/README.md

 ### API

-For detailed information about the API usage of the Market Edge Scanner, please refer to the [API Documentation](./docs/api.md)
+For detailed information about the API usage of the Real Time Data Harvester, please refer to the [API Documentation](./docs/api.md)

 ### Running the Scanner